ahonor25/VRScience/docs/index.md

 <h4>NOTE FOR iOS & NON-ANDROIDVR USERS<h4>

 ScienceVR does <b>NOT</b> work on phones without VR headsets or iPad/iPhone/iPod users.
 Please don't try to install them on those devices, Android will install the app but you won't be able to move.
 Note that is the intention of the game, to use VR controllers, not to move around with your fingers. iOS devices will not install the game since it is not made for iOS devices.
 The file will not open, and isn't native to iOS devices.

+### Controls

+After you have installed the game, you probally want to know how to play the game.
+The controls are below, and are standard to most other games.

+Right Joystick => Controls Camera and Movement
+Right Trigger => Teleport
+Left Trigger => Teleport
+Right Grip Button => Pick Up Objects
+Left Grip Button => Pick Up Objects

+### Questions?

+If you have any questions, or need help setting up the game, you can contact me [by email](mailto:ahonor25@stjohnsprep.org).